-The Turn Of The Month Trading Strategy (End Of Month Effect)
+The Turn Of The Month Trading Strategy (Ultimo Effect)

-The end-of-month effect is a well-known trading strategy in the stock market.
+The end-of-month effect (also called the Ultimo Effect) is a well-known trading strategy in the stock market.
 We have covered this anomaly before.
 Perhaps what is lesser known is that the effect spills over to the first three days of the next month.
 Thus, a more correct name might be the turn of the month strategy (or turn of the month effect).

 The turn of the month strategy performs very well in most markets and frequently beats the buy and hold strategy despite its low exposure time.
 We go long at the close on the fifth last trading day of the month, and we exit after seven days, ie. at the close of the third trading day of the next month.